Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Related Post: Review of We Were the Lucky Ones

-If you like Beneath a Scarlet Sky, read The Nightingale by Kristin Hannah, All the Light We Cannot See by Anthony Doerr, or The Tattooist of Auschwitz by Heather Morris.
-These books offer gripping WWII tales of bravery and resilience.
+If you already read and loved Beneath a Scarlet Sky by Mark T. Sullivan, consider reading The Nightingale by Kristin Hannah, All the Light We Cannot See by Anthony Doerr, or The Tattooist of Auschwitz by Heather Morris.
+These books also offer gripping WWII tales of bravery and resilience.

 Save This Post Form